RockyMarble/RomulanTankProject/readme.md

 * Add unique sound effects for power-ups
 * Create more level music

-sprint 2
+Sprint 2

-* Creation of a credits screen.
+* Creation of a credits screen
-* Creation of unique music for desert level, night level, and credits screen.
+* Creation of unique music for desert level, night level, and credits screen
-* Program music functions for in-game pause menu, main menu and credits screen.
+* Program music functions for in-game pause menu, main menu and credits screen
-* Create and program SFX for any additional new weapons.
+* Create and program SFX for any additional new weapons
-* Program SFX for all menu button interactions.
+* Program SFX for all menu button interactions
-* Balance weapons/health/damage values.
+* Balance weapons/health/damage values

-sprint 1
+Sprint 1

-* Creation of general SFX for new items.
+* Creation of general SFX for new items
-* Creation of unique background music for each new level.
+* Creation of unique background music for each new level
-* Creation of weapons SFX for new weapons.
+* Creation of weapons SFX for new weapons
-* Creation of a "kill-floor", an off-screen floor that sets a player's health to zero for when they fall off the map.
+* Creation of a "kill-floor", an off-screen floor that sets a player's health to zero for when they fall off the map

 ### Adrian Lamphier

 Post sprint 3

-* Create more music.
+* Create more music
-* Create more weapon types.
+* Create more weapon types
-* Assign projectiles unique shot trajectories.
+* Assign projectiles unique shot trajectories

-sprint 2
+Sprint 2

-* Possibly add background music.
+* Possibly add background music
-* Help with general polish of visual effects.
+* Help with general polish of visual effects
-* Create more weapon types.
+* Create more weapon types

-sprint 1
+Sprint 1

-* Design the shooting function to swap to different weapon types.
+* Design the shooting function to swap to different weapon types
-* Possibly adjust scale of tanks/map to allow more interesting weapons/map design.
+* Possibly adjust scale of tanks/map to allow more interesting weapons/map design
-* Create more weapon types.
+* Create more weapon types

 ## Inspiration
 Based on Tanks 2 from coolmathgames.com